kubeflow/spark-operator/docs/volcano-integration.md

-# Integrate with volcano scheduler for Spark Application
+# Integration with Volcano for Batch Scheduling

 [Volcano](https://github.com/volcano-sh/volcano) is a batch system built on Kubernetes.
-It provides a suite of mechanisms currently missing from Kubernetes that are commonly required by many classes of batch & elastic workload.
+It provides a suite of mechanisms currently missing from Kubernetes that are commonly required by many classes of batch & elastic workloads.
-Now the spark application pods can be scheduled via volcano for better scheduling efficiency.
+With the integration with Volcano, Spark application pods can be scheduled for better scheduling efficiency.
 # Requirements

 ## Volcano components

-Before using spark-operator with volcano enabled, user need to ensure volcano has been successfully installed in the same environment, please refer [quick start guide](https://github.com/volcano-sh/volcano#quick-start-guide) for volcano installation.
+Before using Kubernetes Operator for Apache Spark, with Volcano enabled, user need to ensure Volcano has been successfully installed in the same environment, please refer [Quick Start Guide](https://github.com/volcano-sh/volcano#quick-start-guide) for Volcano installation.

-## Install spark operator with volcano enabled.
+## Install Kubernetes Operator for Apache Spark with Volcano enabled

-Within the help of helm chart, spark operator with volcano can be easily installed with the command below:
+Within the help of Helm chart, Kubernetes Operator for Apache Spark with Volcano can be easily installed with the command below:
 ```bash
 $ helm repo add incubator http://storage.googleapis.com/kubernetes-charts-incubator
 $ helm install incubator/sparkoperator --namespace spark-operator --set enableBatchScheduler=true
 ```

-# Run Spark Application with volcano scheduler
+# Run Spark Application with Volcano scheduler

 Now, we can run a updated version of spark application (with `batchScheduler` configured), for instance:
 ```yaml